joaosimoes453/The-World-Happiness-Report-Project/README.md

 ### Repository Structure

 - `CSVs/`: Contains the datasets used in the project.
-- `notebook/`: Jupyter notebooks with the data analysis and modeling steps and Visualization outputs generated during the analysis.
+- `The-World-Happiness-Report-Project.ipynb/`: Jupyter notebook with the data analysis and modeling steps and visualization outputs generated during the analysis.
 - `Tableau_Presentation/`: Explore the interactive visualizations and insights from the project through the [Tableau Public Presentation](https://public.tableau.com/app/profile/joao.simoes7177/viz/TheWorldHappinessReport_16918479947500/Dashboard1).

 ### Conclusion